Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Continuity of the MCD functional

-where $\phi_t$ minimizes $\det(C_t(\phi))$ over~$K_t(\gamma)$.
-Then, \begin{itemize} \item[(i)] $\big(T_{t}(\psi_t),C_{t}(\psi_t)\big)\to\big(T_0(\phi_0),C_0(\phi_0)\big)$. \end{itemize} If in addition $P_0$ satisfies \eqref{eq:cond boundary}, then \begin{itemize} \item[(ii)] $r_t(\psi_t)\to r_0(\phi_0)$. \end{itemize} \end{corollary} Uniqueness of the MCD functional has been proven in~\cite{butlerdaviesjuhn93} for distributions $P_0$ that have a unimodal elliptically contoured density.
+Uniqueness of the MCD functional has been proven in \cite{butlerdaviesjuhn93} for distributions $P_0$ that have a unimodal elliptically contoured density.
 For general distributions, one cannot expect such a general result.
-For instance, for certain bimodal distributions or for a spherically symmetric uniform distribution which is positive on a large enough disc, the MCD functional is no longer unique.
+For instance, for certain bimodal distributions or for a~spherically symmetric uniform distribution which is positive on a large enough disc, the MCD functional is no longer unique.